engineyard/ey-docs/pages/database-environments.md

 1. On the Environment page, click Add.

 2. Click Add Database Slave.

+3. Set the instance size and the volume size to be the same or larger than the master database.
+    **Note: About postgres instances and about environments older than November 2011.**

 3. Clear the check box to create a new snapshot for the slave or select to use a recent snapshot.
     See [New or existing snapshot for the database slave?][3].